 There is a limited space available for students to live in the campus building.
 These rooms are available to rent on a monthly basis.
 For further information, please contact Jordan Watts at jordan@millarcollege.ca.
 All students, whether commuting or residence, are expected to stay for the noon meal Monday - Friday.

-ALL STUDENTS

-Tuition (per semester) 4,200
+Tuition (per semester) 4,450

-Tuition (per credit hour) 270

-Noon Meal (per semester) 600
+Noon Meal (per semester) 650

-Tuition, Noon Meal (full year) 9,600
+Room Fee (per semester) for students living in residence 2,200

 Textbooks (estimate, per semester) 400

-OTHER FEES

-Audit Rate (per credit hour) 135